-Counseling Service of Addison County (CSAC) 802.388.6751; after hours or in emergencies, call 802.388.7641 CSAC offers a wide range of professional mental health and developmental services designed to meet the needs of those seeking help.
-Their staff includes persons trained in developmental services, substance abuse treatment, psychiatry, psychology, mental health counseling, and social work.
+Counseling Service of Addison County (CSAC)

+802.388.6751; after hours or in emergencies, call 802.388.7641 abuse treatment, psychiatry, psychology, mental health counseling, and social work.
 They provide emergency counseling 24 hours a day at the number above.
 Services may be provided over the phone or in person.